(DE) +49 (0) 7531 81 60 68

 1. Where do I get my results?

 All raw data as well as the analysed and assembled data can be downloaded via your secure myGATC online account.
+Example data of de novo assembly of E. coli DH1 can be viewed after login.

 2. What coverage should I use?